 Set whisky alight with either a long lighter or match and wait until all the alcohol cooks off.
 When the flames are dying down, shake the pan a bit, as you'll find more of the alcohol catches alight when you do.

-NOTE: if you don’t want to light the whisky, then simply cook the whisky off for a few minutes on high heat.
-This isn’t as effective at burning off the alcohol; it will result in a less glossy sauce, with a bit more of a punch of whisky still present.
-However, it will suffice if for some reason you don’t want to.
+If you don't want to light the whisky, then simply cook the whisky off for a few minutes on high heat.
+This isn't as effective at burning off the alcohol; it will result in a less glossy sauce, with a bit more of a punch of whisky still present.
+However, it will reduce the risk of burnt eyebrows.

 The sauce should look like the first photo below after the whisky has cooked off.
-Then add mustard and pour in the beef stock.
+Add dijon mustard and pour in good quality beef stock.

 Whisk a little to distribute the mustard evenly, then pour in the double cream.

-Simmer for a few minutes, season with salt & pepper, and then simmer until the sauce reduces a bit more (5 minutes)
+Simmer for a few minutes, season with salt & pepper, and then simmer until the sauce reduces a bit more (5 minutes).
+The longer you reduce the whisky sauce, the thicker it will be.

-If you allow the sauce to ‘sit’ and cool slightly for a few minutes after you’ve turned the heat off it will thicken some more, which is the perfect pouring consistency.
-Be prepared for your Burns Night Haggis to luxuriate in creamy Whisky Sauce!
+If you allow the whisky sauce to ‘sit’ and cool slightly for a few minutes after you’ve turned the heat off it will thicken some more.

 Storage and Reheating